 Other Languages: Français

-- Talk to your doctor about medications and counseling to help you quit.
-Quit-smoking medications can reduce your cravings and double your chance of success.
+- Talk to your doctor about medications and counseling to help you manage cravings.
+Nicotine medications can reduce your cravings and double your chance of success.
 Most health insurance plans, including Medicaid, cover services to help you quit.

-- Visit the New York State Smokers' Quitline, or call 866-NY-QUITS (866-697-8487) to apply for a free starter kit of quit-smoking medications and to talk to a quit coach.
+- Visit the New York State Smokers' Quitline, or call 866-NY-QUITS (866-697-8487) to apply for a free starter kit of nicotine medications and to talk to a quit coach.